 5. Bring Dried Leaf to Life

-This is an immensely Fun Plant Science Activity for kids.
-We bet your children will be amazed and ecstatic with fun!
+One of the magical Plant Science experiments for kids, this is immensely fun!
+We bet your children will be amazed and ecstatic with science activity!

 What you need is a few dried leaves and a bowl of water.